Eating disorders (E.D.) lie.

 I remember that regardless of this uncomfortable feeling, it wasn’t until I started recovery that I was able to identify the two voices.
 I learned how to distinguish between them and how to rely on my healthy voice more.

-At some point, I began to discover patterns of recurring lies that were really sticking out.
+At some point in recovery, I began to discover patterns of recurring lies that were really sticking out.
 Here are the most commonly occurring lies your eating disorder tells you.
-Remember that your eating disorder makes you believe it is you that is thinking them!
+Remember that your eating disorder voice makes you believe it is you that is thinking them!

 Common Lies Your Eating Disorder Tells You